 - National Center for Missing and Exploited Children (NCMEC): 24-Hour Hotline.
 A hotline to assist the public in reporting missing and exploited children and in providing information to help locate these children.
 Telephone: (800) THE-LOST (800) 843-5678.

 Center for Victims of Crime (NCVC): Help for Crime Victims.

-for victims of all types of crime.
-Search by type of
+Lists of Helplines— Toll-Free and Online Hotlines, for victims of all types of crime.

 - National Runaway Safeline (NRS).
 Telephone: (800) RUNAWAY (800) 786-2929 or chat live on the NRS website for

 - National Safe Place Txt 4 Help.
 Adolescents in crisis can text the word “safe” and current location (address, city, state) to 4HELP (44357).
 They will receive the address of the nearest safe place site and a phone number for the local youth agency.
 If there is no local shelter or safe place, they will be referred to the National Runaway Safeline